nilshenrich/DS18B20_cpp/README.md

 # DS18B20_cpp

-This is small installable c++ library for raspverry pi (or other single board computers) to communicate with a DS18B20 temperature sensor.
+This is a small installable c++ library for raspberry pi (or other single board computers) to communicate with a DS18B20 temperature sensor.

 ## Usage